 We love making homemade Christmas ornaments!
 This cute puzzle piece frame Christmas ornament is such an easy craft for kids and only uses a few materials.
 It’s also a great way to use up all those old puzzle pieces!

 Don’t you just love hanging up homemade Christmas ornaments each year?
 This one is extra special because not only is it kid-made, but it also holds a photo of your child.

 Puzzle Piece Frame Homemade Ornament for Kids

 I can’t take full credit for this adorable puzzle piece Christmas ornament.
 I was first introduced to it by my awesome Kindergarten teaching partners back when I was a classroom teacher.
 We used to do it with our Kindergarten students each year, and now I love doing it with my own kids at home!
 It’s very simple and requires just a few common crafting supplies.
-(This post contains affiliate links to Amazon.)
+(This post contains affiliate links.)

 Materials Needed for Puzzle Piece Christmas Ornament